fjsousa/think-again/6_01-reasoning-from-venn-diagrams.md

 The arg. is valid.

 ###Ex.2
-John is riding his bike SPooG ( Jill is walking to the park or Frank is sick ) Frank is not sick
+- John is riding his bike SPooG ( Jill is walking to the park or Frank is sick )
+- Frank is not sick
-John is not riding his bicycle.
+- John is not riding his bicycle.
-Therefore, Jill is walking to the park.
+- Therefore, Jill is walking to the park.

+or:

 - 1. P SPooG (Q V T)
 - 2. ~T